~ ~ ~ Greater Los Angeles Area Mensa Testing Information ~ ~ ~

 Check back here for the times and the dates, since they may change.
 We are generally testing in Pasadena on the 3rd Saturday of the month at 11 AM, but schedules may change.
 San Fernando Valley and West LA don't have regular testing at this time....

-Exam results will be emailed to candidates about three weeks after the exam, and will only indicate if one has qualified for Mensa or not (actual scores are sent out!)
+Exam results will be emailed to candidates two to three weeks after the exam, and will only indicate if one has qualified for Mensa or not.
 Those qualified to join Mensa will also be sent an invitation to join, or some will be sent an invitation to come take other Exams.
 Not passing the Mensa Exam does not mean that you're not qualified for Mensa; only that you didn't qualify on this exam.
 Private psychologists (or colleges etc) may also test a candidate and qualify him or her for Mensa, and provide you with your scores.
 Mensa accepts over 200 standardized exam results.
 Mensa now also offers testing on the Culture-Fair exam for those who did not qualify on the standard exams; an additional $60 payment is needed for the second testing session.
 Specific exams may not be retaken.
 Starting in January 2011, Mensa provided the raw scores on the exams you take, however we do NOT provide any conversion to IQ.

 Some of the exam items are fairly small print - if you need corrective lenses, please come prepared.
 Also, the Pasadena room tends to be cool, so a sweater or light jacket may be good to have along as well.
 At Caltech, there is a set of vending machines just down the hall with sandwiches and drinks...
 If you need to bring water or a snack, please do so.
 (There is a small student snack/coffee shop across campus that opens 11 AM).